 To assess the effectiveness and adverse effects of chloral hydrate as a sedative agent for non-invasive neurodiagnostic procedures in children.

-We included randomised controlled trials that assessed chloral hydrate agent against other sedative agent(s), non-drug agent(s), or placebo for children undergoing non-invasive neurodiagnostic procedures.
+Randomised controlled trials that assessed chloral hydrate agent against other sedative agent(s), non-drug agent(s), or placebo.

-Two review authors independently assessed the studies for their eligibility, extracted data, and assessed risk of bias.
-Results were expressed in terms of risk ratio (RR) for dichotomous data, mean difference (MD) for continuous data, with 95% confidence intervals (CIs).
+Two review authors independently evaluated studies identified by the search for their eligibility, extracted data, and assessed risk of bias.
+Results were expressed in terms of risk ratio (RR) for dichotomous data and mean difference (MD) for continuous data, with 95% confidence intervals (CIs).

-The methodological quality of the included studies was mixed, as reflected by a wide variation in their 'Risk of bias' profiles.
-Blinding of the participants and personnel was not achieved in most of the included studies, and three of the 13 studies had high risk of bias for selective reporting.
-Evaluation of the efficacy of the sedative agents was also underpowered, with all the comparisons performed in single small studies.
+We included 16 studies with a total of 2922 children.
+The methodological quality of the included studies was mixed.
+Blinding of the participants and personnel was not achieved in most of the included studies, and three of the 16 studies were at high risk of bias for selective reporting.
+Evaluation of the efficacy of the sedative agents was also underpowered, with all the comparisons performed in small studies.